Global classification of generic multi-vector fields of top degree: Some special families of Nambu structures

 \section{Some special families of Nambu structures}

-As we have seen, the problem of classifying Poisson structures on a given manifold includes that of the classification of certain arrangements of oriented hypersurfaces (those arrangements that come from the zeros of a function).
-For $M^n$ one can consider the dual tree to $(M,\mathcal{H})$ and put a plus sign if the orientation of the $n$-tensor in the corresponding maximal leaf coincides with that of $M$ and minus otherwise.
+As we have seen, the problem of classifying generic Nambu structures on a given manifold includes that of the classification of certain arrangements of connected oriented hypersurfaces (those arrangements that come from the zeros of a function).
+For $M^n$ one can consider the dual graph to $(M,\mathcal{H})$ and put a plus sign if the orientation of the $n$-tensor in the connected component coincides with that of $M$, and minus otherwise.
 Giving the signs is equivalent to giving the orientation of the hypersurfaces.
-One takes as usual radial coordinates around $H$ and writes $\Lambda=(-1)^{n-1}r\dd r \wedge X_\Lambda^H$.
-Let us suppose that in the leaf $L_+ $ where $r>0$ the orientation of $\Lambda $ matches that of $M$.
-This means that $(-1)^{n-1}dr\wedge \Omega_\Lambda^H$ orients also $M$ and hence $(-1)^{n-1}\dd r $ followed by the orientation of $H$ gives the orientation of $M$.
-For $n=2$ it would imply that the outward vector (of $L_+$) followed by the modular vector field is a positive basis of $M$.

-For $S^2$, Radko defines $\mathcal{G}_k(S^2)$ as the set of generic Poisson structures on $S^2$ with $k$ vanishing curves.
+For $S^2$, Radko \cite{Ol} defines $\mathcal{G}_k(S^2)$ as the set of generic Poisson structures on $S^2$ with $k$ vanishing curves.
+She observes that the associated dual graphs are trees (each circle disconnects the $2$-sphere).
 A weighted signed tree is defined as a tree with a plus or minus sign attached to each vertex so that for each vertex, those belonging to the boundary of its star have opposite sign; each edge is weighted with a positive number (the modular period), and a real number (the regularized volume) is assigned to the whole graph.
 She proves the following:

-\begin{theorem}[\cite{Ol}] The set $\mathcal{G}_k(S^2)$ up to orientation preserving isomorphisms coincides with the isomorphism classes of weighted signed trees with $k+1$ vertices (the isomorphism has to preserve the real number attached to the graph). \end{theorem}
+\begin{theorem}[(\cite{Ol})] The set $\mathcal{G}_k(S^2)$, up to orientation preserving isomorphisms, coincides with the isomorphism classes of weighted signed trees with $k+1$ vertices (the isomorphism has to preserve the real number attached to the graph). \end{theorem}